SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

 Installation
 ------------

 The FORCAST pipeline is written entirely in Python.
-The pipeline is platform independent, but has been tested only on Linux and Mac OS X operating systems.
+TThe pipeline is platform independent and has been tested on Linux, Mac OS X, and Windows operating systems.
 Running the pipeline requires a minimum of 16GB RAM, or equivalent-sized swap file.